drjingma/gmm/README.md

 # CHIME
-Main function is chime.m, which deals with sparse clustering of high-dimensional Gaussian mixture models using the EM algorithm.
+Main function is CHIME.m, which deals with sparse clustering of high-dimensional Gaussian mixture models using the EM algorithm.